seaCatKim/PACE-LIB-R-timeseries/content/about.md

 CBCS can be contacted at: cbcs-info at uq dot edu dot au

 # License
-The material is released under a Creative Commons - Attribution 4.0 International Licence.
+The material is released under a [Creative Commons - Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You may re-use and re-mix the material in any way you wish, without asking permission, provided you cite the original source.
 However, we’d love to hear about what you do with it!